For groups of more than 10 people, tours can be arranged at your convenience anytime between Monday to Friday.

 All of our Guided Day Tours are run by volunteers, so booking in advance is essential to ensure availability.
 There is free entry for carers who visit with a holder of the WA Companion Card.

-Notice: Due you maintenance on the main office building at the Observatory we are not able to run tours between the 4th of March and the 8th of April.
-We apologies for this inconvenience.
+Notice: Due to maintenance on the main office building at the Observatory we are not able to run tours between the 4th of March and the 8th of April.
+We apologise for this inconvenience.